Giles Yeo: Honours and public appearances

 In November 2019 Giles was the winner of the centenary year The Genetics Society JBS Haldane Lecture, which ‘recognises an individual for outstanding ability to communicate topical subjects in genetics research, widely interpreted, to an interested lay audience’.
 His Haldane Lecture was entitled 'Is Obesity A Choice', and was given at The Royal Institution in London on November 27, 2019.
 In October 2020 he was awarded an MBE in the Queen's 2020 Birthday Honours for services to 'Research, Communication and Engagement'.
 In January 2021 he was a guest on the BBC Radio 4 programme The Life Scientific.
 He was awarded The Society for Endocrinology medal in 2022.

-Dr Giles Yeo has been the honorary president of the British Dietetic Association since 2019.
-In 2023, Dr Yeo became the Chair of the Scientific Advisory Board of Rio Life, a UK-based metabolic health start-up.
+Yeo has been the honorary president of the British Dietetic Association since 2019.
+He was elected a Fellow of the Academy of Medical Sciences in 2026.